| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 you'll never be able to move to a good second draft and

+a fantastic third draft.
 Facing the fear of the blank page and the fear of writing

 a terrible first draft is something that most writers have